 The UPWP budget includes additional matching funds beyond the 20% requirement from sub-recipients used to match FHWA PL funds for MAPA activities.
 These locally-funded planning activities contribute to the regional transportation planning process and are eligible to count toward the required local match for PL funding.
 In order to provide this match, sub-recipients of PL funds contribute a 30% match.
 The 10% of additional match beyond the 20% requirement provides match toward PL funds for MAPA activities.
-Sub-recipients for the FY2019 Work Program have not yet been determined.
+Sub-recipients for the FY2019 Work Program are summarized in the table below.